File Transfer Protocol Explained

 FTP commands between an FTP client and an FTP server

 In other words, if you are uploading files, you transfer data from your device to the FTP server.
 Conversely, when you are downloading, the FTP server sends data to your device.
+FTP utilizes a separate data connection for sending the actual file, initiated on a different port than the control connection.

 Web developers can also use FTP servers to manipulate their websites’ web pages.
 Developers can perform remote file editing and quickly upload the necessary files to the web server via an FTP client.